spyingcreeper09/Minecraft-Protocol-Basic-Chat-Bot/README.md

 Check his repo out [here](https://github.com/spyingcreeper09/Minecraft-Protocol-Basic-Chat-Bot).
 Follow him too AND ME!!! :D
 WARNING: This repository uses Mineflayer for the time being.

+**WARNING!!!** There are currently impersonators connecting to KaBOOM pretending to be me.
+For security reasons, I will be deleting this repository and recreating it as private, to prevent hackers from using Robo's code as if it was me.
+Some people will be automatically invited to collaborate.
+There are vulnerabilities I've found that can allow anyone to control your computer and the bot because of outdated dependencies that Mineflayer requires.
+Please do not use Robo until there is a fix that depends on `punycode`, or if you're going to anyway, **AVOID KABOOM and chipmunk.land if Robo is already online!!!**
+From the point of this commit, you have exactly 30 minutes to download the source while you still can.
+Enjoy the final, open-source version of Robo, before Robo goes closed-source. :(

 How To Run
 1. Install Node.js - https://nodejs.org/en/download
 2. Download this repository (or clone with `git clone https://github.com/SonicandTailsCD/Minecraft-Protocol-Basic-Chat-Bot.git`)